kilitary/named/SKYNET/research/defeating/russian naval fleet/prog.py.md

                     else:
                         step_engine = 'setup' if self.programm_current_instruction == 0 and self.programmed else 'prompt'
                         print(
-                            f'■ going via program, step: {self.programm_current_instruction + 1}/{len(self.programm_instructions)} ...\n'
+                            f'◰ going via program, step: {self.programm_current_instruction + 1}/{len(self.programm_instructions)} ...\n'
-                            f'■ {step_engine}: [{self.programm_instructions[self.programm_current_instruction]}]'
+                            f'⤵ {step_engine}: [{self.programm_instructions[self.programm_current_instruction]}]'
                         )
                         prompt = self.programm_instructions[self.programm_current_instruction]
                 else:
                     prompt = input("Enter the prompt: ")
-                print(f'■ {model} transferring it\'s weights ...')
+                print(f'■ {model} transferring weights ...')

                 options = {'temperature': self.temperature, 'num_ctx': self.num_ctx}

-                prompt += ".\nDo not add any notices in response."
+                prompt += ".\nDo not add any notices about response in response."
-                'Do not include questions like do i need any further assistance or information.'
+                'Do not include questions like "do i need any further assistance or information".'
 'Exclude any questions in response.'
 'Do not print sources if not asked.'
-'Do not print about what i would like or "perhaps something else" questions.'
+'Do not print about "what i would like" or "perhaps something else" questions.'
 'Exclude any "please" in response..'
-'Exclude any proposals about response.'
+'Exclude any proposals about response in response.'
 'Exclude any Disclaimer in response.'
 'Exclude any lines in response ending with question mark.'
                 response = None
                 for response in client.generate(model,
                                                 prompt=prompt,